syncfusion-content/wpf-docs/wpf/TreeGrid/Load-On-Demand.md

 # Load On Demand in WPF TreeGrid (SfTreeGrid)

 SfTreeGrid supports to load the data in on-demand.
 It helps to load the child items from services when end-user expands the node.
-This can be achieved by using the [SfTreeGrid.LoadOnDemandCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~LoadOnDemandCommand.html) command or [SfTreeGrid.RequestTreeItems](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~RequestTreeItems_EV.html) event as follows
+This can be achieved by using the [SfTreeGrid.LoadOnDemandCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~LoadOnDemandCommand.html) command or [SfTreeGrid.RequestTreeItems](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~RequestTreeItems_EV.html) event as follows.

 ## Load on demand using command

 SfTreeGrid allows you to load child items only when they are requested to load on-demand.
-Initially populate the root Nodes by assigning `SfTreeGrid.ItemsSource` and then when any node is expanded, child items can be loaded using [SfTreeGrid.LoadOnDemandCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~LoadOnDemandCommand.html)
+Initially populate the root Nodes by assigning `SfTreeGrid.ItemsSource` and then when any node is expanded, child items can be loaded using [SfTreeGrid.LoadOnDemandCommand](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~LoadOnDemandCommand.html).

 {% tabs %}